eliegoudout/paramclasses/README.md

 ## 1. Rationale 👩‍🏫

-For a parameter-holding class (like [dataclasses](https://docs.python.org/3/library/dataclasses.html)), it is nice to embark some functionality (_e.g._ properties `params` to get a dict of parameters' `(key, value)` pairs, `missing_params` for unassigned parameter keys, ...).
-Inheriting them via subclassing would allows to factor out specialized functionalities with context-dependant methods (_e.g._ `fit`, `reset`, `plot`, etc...).
-However, such subclassing comes with a risk of attributes conflicts, especially for exposed APIs, when users do not necessarily know every "read-only" (or "**protected**") attributes from parents classes.
+For a _parameter_-holding class, like [dataclasses](https://docs.python.org/3/library/dataclasses.html), it would be nice to embark some inherited functionality -- _e.g._ `params` property to access current `(key, value)` pairs, `missing_params` for unassigned parameter keys,...
+Such inheritance would allow to factor out specialized functionality for context-dependant methods -- _e.g._ `fit`, `reset`, `plot`, etc...
+However, such subclassing comes with a risk of attributes conflicts, especially for exposed APIs, when users do not necessarily know every "read-only" (or "**protected**") attributes from base classes.

-To solve this problem, we propose a base `ParamClass` with a `@protected` decorator, which robustly protects any target attribute from being accidentally overriden when subclassing, at runtime.
-Note that `@dataclass(frozen=True)` only applies protection to instances' *parameters* and can silently override subclass assignments.
+To solve this problem, we propose a base `ParamClass` and an `@protected` decorator, which robustly protects any target attribute from being accidentally overriden when subclassing, at runtime.
+Note that `@dataclass(frozen=True)` only applies protection to instances' parameters and can silently override base class assignments.
 Atlernatives such as [`typing.final`](https://docs.python.org/3/library/typing.html#typing.final) and [`typing.Final`](https://docs.python.org/3/library/typing.html#typing.Final) are designed for type checkers on which we do not want to rely -- from python 3.11 onwards, `final` does add a `__final__` flag when possible, but it will not affect immutable objects.

 <sup>Back to [Table of Contents](#readme)👆</sup>